ccatto/chriscattodotcom/README.md

 * using next-auth for authentication
 * using @auth/prisma-adapter for auth adapter
 * using @auth/prisma-adapter for data base adapter for next-auth v5
+* using nodemailer for sending emails;
+* using react-hook-form for forms
+* using @hookform/resolvers for access to resolvers we can plug into our forms
+* using zod for validation library;

 Needed to update tsconfig.json to add `"noImplicitAny": false,` to resolve the react-syntax-highlighter type error.